-One Sunday after church we stopped at a friend’s almost-new house.
-A long-time family friend and his family have picked up and moved an hour north and are now only four miles away from our house!
+One Sunday after church, we stopped at a friend’s almost-new house.
+A longtime family friend and his family have picked up and moved north, and are now only four miles away from our house!
 It is so exciting to have people you know close by.
-There’s no furniture yet but they bought a home that is only two years old.
+There’s no furniture yet, but they bought a home that is only two years old.
 Seeing the newness of their home only emphasized how old ours is.
 I can already see the modern furniture and beautiful things they will fill their home with.
 It made me very aware of how used my house and all the things in it are.

 When we came home, my husband made a snide comment about how seeing their new house only illuminated how old ours is.
 It made me mad to hear him speak of what we had that way.
 It made me even more mad that I shared that thought process.
-I searched for something.
-I went to a friend and she gave me solace with kind words and that helped for a moment.
+In searching for consolation, I went to a friend who gave me solace with kind words, and that helped for a moment.
 I read motivational quotes.
 I prayed.
-Then I googled “bible verses about resentment”.
-Man, is google smart.
+Then I Googled “bible verses about resentment.”
+Man, is Google smart.
 I read through the selected verses and this one stuck out the most to me:

 My house was built in 1993 and it shows.
 But when I take a larger step back, the season of life I’m in right now isn’t really designed for brand new anything.
 I have TWIN TODDLERS!
 Everything is wet or smells or has some mysterious stains on it.
 And yet I hear the Holy Spirit whisper to me that it’s okay.
 To be patient.
 That when the time is right there will come restoration.